Kong/kubernetes-ingress-controller/docs/references/annotations.md

 meaning the plugin will be
 executed for every request that is proxied, no matter which Route it came from.

-This annotation can be applied to a KongConsumer resource, which results in plugin being executed whenever the specific consumer is accessing any of the defined APIs.
+This annotation can also be applied to a KongConsumer resource, which results in plugin being executed whenever the specific consumer is accessing any of the defined APIs.

+Finally, this annotation can also be applied on a combination of the following resources:
+- **Ingress and KongConsumer**
+  If an Ingress resource and a KongConsumer resource share a plugin in the `plugins.konghq.com` annotation then the plugin will be created for the combination of those to resources in Kong.
+- **Service and KongConsumer**
+  Same as the above case, if you would like to give a specific consumer or client of your service some special treatment, you can do so by applying the same annotation to both of the resources.

 Please follow the
 [Using the KongPlugin resource](../guides/using-kongplugin-resource.md)